< Updated 27JAN18 >

 Below you will find criteria, in order of importance, that I suggest you use when selecting a dog trainer.

-- Select a dog trainer that is aware of and complies with both the 2015 American Animal Hospital Association Canine and Feline Behavior Management Guidelines and The Pet Professional Guild Position Statement on the Use of Pet Correction Devices.
+- Select a dog trainer that is aware of and complies with both the 2015 American Animal Hospital Association Canine and Feline Behavior Management Guidelines and The Pet Professional Guild Guiding Principles.
 If the trainer you are considering is not aware of these organizations and documents, look elsewhere.
+It is important to note that a pet care professional may not be a member of the Pet Professional Guild (PPG) if they violate the Guiding Principles.
+That is why it is in your pet’s best interest to choose a member of the PPG.

 The American Animal Hospital Association (AAHA) and the Pet Professional Guild (PPG) recognize the danger posed by choosing the wrong dog trainer.
 In the following excerpts from the 2015 American Animal Hospital Association Canine and Feline Behavior Management Guidelines the AAHA explains the type of dog trainer one should avoid and the type one should choose.